-There is a general consensus that for housing to be affordable for a low income household, the household has to be spending no more than 30% of their income on housing (see National Shelter 2007, Housing Tasmania 2003a, although Burke (2007) points out that this is actually a conservative measure and that for households on very low incomes, rents that take up less than 30% of income can still cause financial hardship.
+There is a general consensus that for housing to be affordable for a low income household, the household has to be spending no more than 30% of their income on housing (see National Shelter 2007, Housing Tasmania 2003a), although Burke (2007) points out that this is actually a conservative measure and that for households on very low incomes, rents that take up less than 30% of income can still cause financial hardship.
 According to Burke, Canada and the United States also use the 30% benchmark but they include utility costs in the cost of housing while in Australia these are viewed as separate costs.

-When a household is in the lowest 40% of income distribution and spending more than 30% of its income on housing costs, the household is said to be in 'housing stress'.
+When a household is in the lowest 40% of income distribution and spending more than 30% of income on housing costs, the household is said to be in 'housing stress'.
 In 2004, NATSEM estimated that some 26,000 Tasmanian income units, or 10.6% of the population, were in housing stress.
-This was the second highest percentage in Australia - the highest was in Queensland, where 11.8% of the population was in housing stress.
-The national average was 8.8%.
 Single parent families and private renters were most at risk (Harding et al 2004).
 Data from the 2006 Census shows that 38.2% of Tasmanian renters - 11,113 households - are in housing stress, the second highest rate in Australia after New South Wales (Swan and Plibersek 2007).
-While the proportion of households in housing stress as a percentage of the whole housing market has stayed stable over the decade to 2003, the actual number of households in housing stress has risen, and the incidence of housing stress among lower income households has grown significantly.
-The rising number of households in housing stress is projected to continue through to 2045 (Yates 2007).

-The National Forum on Affordable Housing's definition of affordable housing incorporates housing quality and location.
+The National Forum on Affordable Housing's definition incorporates housing quality and location.
 These are critical, as substandard housing or a location distant from services and transport networks can add significantly to a household's cost of living.
 Other issues that are important are security of tenure, sufficient bedrooms, accessibility, safety, impact on health and ongoing sustainability.
 The Housing Tasmania public housing waiting list assessment process considers all these factors, under the headings of adequacy, affordability and appropriateness, when determining the level of a household's need for public housing (Housing Tasmania 2006).